SparshRai07/JAVASCRIPT-PLAYGROUND/JS-PLAYGROUND(FUNDAMENTALS)/README.md

 - **JavaScript Runtime**: Provides the environment to run JavaScript, including managing asynchronous operations.
 Think of it as a restaurant kitchen with a chef, helpers, and appliances.

 By understanding these components, you can better grasp how JavaScript executes code, handles asynchronous operations, and optimizes performance.

+Execution Context
+Definition: An Execution Context is an environment where JavaScript code is evaluated and executed.
+Every time a function is called, a new execution context is created.

+Types of Execution Contexts:
+Global Execution Context:

+Created when the JavaScript file is first run.
+It sets up the global environment, creating the global object (window in browsers) and the this keyword.
+Analogy: Think of it as the foundation of a house.
+It’s the base level where everything starts.
+Function Execution Context:

+Created every time a function is called.
+It sets up the environment specific to that function, including its own variables and scope.
+Analogy: Imagine you are building rooms (functions) in the house.
+Each room has its own setup and belongings, but they are built on top of the foundation (global context).
+Eval Execution Context:

+Created when the eval() function is used (not commonly used).
+Analogy: A temporary room that you build quickly and use just for a moment.
+Components of an Execution Context:
+Variable Object (VO):

+Contains function arguments, local variables, and function declarations.
+Analogy: A box in the room where all the tools and items specific to that room (function) are stored.
+Scope Chain:

+Contains the current execution context’s Variable Object and the Variable Object of all its parent contexts.
+Analogy: A chain connecting the room to the storage rooms of the house (parent contexts), allowing access to items stored there. this Keyword:

+Refers to the object that is the current context.
+Analogy: A tag that identifies who owns or is currently using the room.
+Call Stack
+Definition: The Call Stack is a data structure that keeps track of the execution context stack.
+It ensures that the execution context that is currently being processed is at the top of the stack.

+How the Call Stack Works:
+When JavaScript starts executing:

+The global execution context is created and pushed onto the call stack.
+Analogy: The foundation of the house is laid down first.
+When a function is called:

+A new execution context for that function is created and pushed onto the call stack.
+Analogy: When you decide to work in a new room, you set it up and move there, adding it on top of the existing rooms.
+When the function completes:

+The function’s execution context is popped off the call stack, returning control to the previous context.
+Analogy: When you finish using a room, you clean up and leave, and it’s removed from the stack of rooms you’re working in.
+Example to Illustrate Execution Context and Call Stack Let’s consider the following simple example:

+javascript
+Copy code
+function greet(name) {
+    return `Hello, ${name}!`;
+}

+function displayGreeting() {
+    const message = greet('Alice');
+    console.log(message);
+}

+displayGreeting();
+console.log('Done!');
+Step-by-Step Execution:

+Global Execution Context:

+Created when the JavaScript file is first run.
+The global execution context is pushed onto the call stack.
+Analogy: The foundation of the house is laid.
+Calling displayGreeting():

+A new execution context for displayGreeting is created.
+This execution context is pushed onto the call stack.
+Analogy: You decide to work in a new room (function), set it up, and move there, adding it on top of the existing rooms.
+Inside displayGreeting:

+The greet('Alice') function is called.
+A new execution context for greet is created and pushed onto the call stack.
+Analogy: You need another room to finish your work, so you set it up and add it to the stack.
+Returning from greet:

+The greet function returns a value and its execution context is popped off the call stack.
+Control returns to the displayGreeting context.
+Analogy: You finish work in the additional room and remove it from the stack.
+Completing displayGreeting:

+The displayGreeting function completes and its execution context is popped off the call stack.
+Control returns to the global context.
+Analogy: You finish work in the main room and remove it from the stack.
+Global Context:

+console.log('Done!'); is executed.
+The global execution context remains until the script finishes.
+Analogy: The house (global context) remains until you’re done with all the work.
+Call Stack Visualization:

+Initially: [ Global Execution Context ]
+After displayGreeting() call: [ Global Execution Context, displayGreeting Execution Context ] Inside displayGreeting, after greet('Alice') call: [ Global Execution Context, displayGreeting Execution Context, greet Execution Context ]
+After greet returns: [ Global Execution Context, displayGreeting Execution Context ] After displayGreeting completes: [ Global Execution Context ] After console.log('Done!'): [ Global Execution Context ] Script finishes: [ ]
+Key Takeaways:
+Execution Context:

+Environment where JavaScript code is executed.
+Three types: Global, Function, and Eval.
+Components: Variable Object, Scope Chain, this.
+Call Stack:

+Keeps track of the execution contexts.
+Follows LIFO (Last In, First Out) principle.
+Manages function calls and returns.
+By understanding these concepts, you can better grasp how JavaScript executes your code, how scope works, and how functions are called and returned.
+This knowledge is fundamental for debugging and writing efficient, bug-free JavaScript programs.